JiaweiTong1/Password-evaluation-/README.md

 ## Example Runs
-carrietong@Jiaweidebijibendiannao python_final_project % python3 check_robustness.py -f previous_passwords.dat
+By copy and paste the command line "python3 check_robustness.py -f previous_passwords.dat" in the terminal, there are three run examples as below.
+Each example end with three password levels, which are weak password,average password, strong password.
+Examples also show the false conditions for less length, no symbol, no uppercase letter, no lowercase letter, no digit, same as username, same as previous passwords.

+Run example #1
+'''
+Please enter username: hjbcqek
+Please enter a password: carrieT!!!!
+Password should contain at least one digit.
+Please enter a password: carrieTTTTTT
+Password should contain at least one digit.
+Please enter a password: carrie!!!!!000
+Password should contain at least one uppercase letter.
+Please enter a password: carrieTT!21
+weak password: **
+'''

+Run example #2
+'''
-Please enter username: cds
+Please enter username: avw
+Please enter a password: carrie
+Password length should be more than 10 characters.
+Please enter a password: jkJK5Nkniu?ni password cannot be the same as previous passwords Please enter a password: carrieT
+Password length should be more than 10 characters.
+Please enter a password: carrieT000
+Password should contain at least one symbol (?!/|}@#).
+Please enter a password: carrie000000
+Password should contain at least one uppercase letter.
-Please enter a password: T!2uuuuuuu weak password: **
+Please enter a password: carrieT0112! average password: ***

-Explain how you documented running the project, and what we need to look for in your repository (text output from the project, small videos, links to videos on youtube of you running it, etc)
+'''

+Run example #3
+'''
+Please enter username: carrie
+Please enter a password: carrieTTT01!!!v
+Password cannot be the same as username.
+Please enter a password: njkTTT01!!!/VVV
+strong password: *****
+'''

 ## Testing
-In each functions, I test the code with doctest.
+In each function, I test the code with doctest.
 In the terminal, I use command line python3 -m doctest -v check_robustness.py to make sure my code is correct.